Birth Control Patch at a Glance

 How Do I Use the Birth Control Patch?

 Most women find that the patch is easy to use.
-You’ll stick one new patch on the skin of your buttocks, stomach, upper outer arm, or upper torso once a week for three weeks in a row.
+You’ll stick one new patch on the skin of your buttocks, stomach, upper outer arm, or back once a week for three weeks in a row.
 You won’t put on a patch for the fourth week.

 Here are some more specific details about using the patch: